maximeg/email_inquire/README.md

 While we can't do so much for the name part of the email address, for the domain part, we can be smart!

-And also, we don't want for users to use one-time email addresses (also called burner email addresses).
+And also, we don't want for users to use one-time email addresses (also called burner or disposable email addresses).

 ### Supported cases